Compare Merchant Cash Advance Quotes

 Major causes of MCA default

-1. Declining sales
+1. Lower sales volume

 Taking too many MCAs or borrowing more than your business can handle is another fast track to default.
 It increases the pressure on revenue streams and can turn cash advances into a debt spiral, leaving your business with insufficient funds to convert multiple repayments.